top of page

 -

-January's Birth Flower Carnation: Fun Facts, Meaningful Color Symbolism, and Creative Ways to Enjoy Them
+Carnation: January's Birth Flower, History, Meaningful Color Symbolism, and Creative Ways to Enjoy Them

 Whether you’re celebrating a January birthday or just love their beauty, carnations are a beautiful choice for your arrangements!